rpdl-net/rpdl.net/content/news-posts/november-2021.md

 One issue I do face is that on busy days, my servers are routinely pinned at 100% usage.
 There's no way around this except adding more servers to spread the load out.
 I go into this a little in my post on f95zone that I linked above.

-If you do have a few bucks spare, I'd be extremely appreciative if you tossed some my way via [my patreon](https://www.patreon.com/rpdl).

 ## december and looking to the future

 This project is a bit like a startup, it's creaking under it's own weight and really needs a bit of investment to support itself.
 The traffic and growth shows we have something special here and truly, the sky is the limit.